CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

    {{<cl/restart-switchd>}}

-   On an NVIDIA Spectrum switch, you can reload `switchd` with the `sudo systemctl reload switchd.service` command.
+   On a Spectrum switch, you can reload `switchd` with the `sudo systemctl reload switchd.service` command.
 The reload does **not** interrupt network services.

        cumulus@switch:~$ sudo systemctl reload switchd.service